Humans and the Ocean

 A troubled relationship

 By Rex Weyler

-Co-founder of Greenpeace International
+Pulitzer nominated co-founder of Greenpeace International

 The sea runs in our veins.
 Our ancestors in the great heaving seas grew circulatory systems to deliver the briny nutrient soup to hungry cells.
 Humans may have left the ocean, but the ocean never left us.
 The water still finds our hunger.
 We stand on shorelines and contemplate a dark mystery.
 We take the ocean’s bounty to feed ourselves.
 Now, however, in our forgetfulness, the magnificent human enterprise has changed the oceans in ways we hardly dreamed possible.

 In June, 2011, the Australian Seabird Rescue Service recovered a dead sea turtle on a New South Wales beach with 317 pieces of plastic – fishing line, packing tape, lollipop sticks – in its digestive tract.
 A study by Scripps Institution of Oceanography found that over nine percent of sampled ocean fish had eaten plastic and were dying from blocked digestive tracts.
 This plastic comes from you and me, from bottles, bags, toys, and the gadgets of modern consumer life, tossed away without much thought.